JanssenProject/jans/Server/integrations/basic.multi_auth_conf/README.txt

-This is custom authentication module for oxAuth which allows to specify multiple authentication configurations.
+This is person authentication module for oxAuth which allows to specify multiple authentication configurations.

 This module has only one property:
 1) auth_configuration_file - It's path to file which contains AD LDAP authentication connection details and list of attributes which user can use in order to log in.